intel/intel-inb-manageability/docker-compose-inbm/README.md

 - Install docker and docker-compose
 - Set proxy variables for your system.
 - Set up docker to use proxy correctly.
 Test with docker pull hello-world && docker run hello-world.

+Build:
-- Copy Intel-Manageability.preview.tar.gz from an INBM native build into this directory.
+- Copy `Intel-Manageability.preview.tar.gz` from an INBM native build into this directory.
-- Run docker-compose build to build the docker containers.
+- Run `docker-compose build` to build the docker containers.

+Run:
-- Run docker-compose up -d to bring up the INBM docker-compose stack in the background (daemon mode).
+- Run `docker-compose up -d` to bring up the INBM docker-compose stack in the background (daemon mode).
+- To run an inbc command, run `docker-compose exec inbc inbc query` (or substitute whichever command is needed).